Legal recruitment - Trainee Solicitors

 - our 'going beyond' values.

-Trainee Solicitor applications are currently closed, but please visit this page regularly to look out for the application window.
-You can also view our jobs page to view all other current vacancies at the council, including trainee solicitor posts when they are available.
+You can view our jobs page to see all current council vacancies including trainee solicitor posts when they are available.

 Assessment day and interview process